miyanokomiya/no-mans-folly-doc/src/settings/snap.md

 You can change how general snapping works in the setting panel.

 ### Ignore line
-Lines generate general snapping guidelines as well as shapes when this is turne off.
+Lines generate general snapping guidelines as well as shapes when this is turned off.

 ![](/assets/setting-general-snap-line-off.png)